 The First Day

 It’s so important to get this right and not to overwhelm your dog, you may want to show off your new dog.
-But if you can ensure a quiet first few days, then you’ll be helping your dog more than you could possibly know.
+But if you can ensure a quiet first day, then you’ll be helping your dog more than you could possibly know.

 Head straight home.
 Don’t pop into the coffee shop or visit family.
 It is best to avoid making the trip longer than needed so no nipping to the shops on the way home.
 Remember that although you may have met your new dog a few times before now he will still be confused about what’s going on.